Nahis/connector-salesforce-mapping-fsl/README.md

 ### `DispatchJobToDispatch`

 This method is responsible for mapping from your "Work Order" or "Job" object to the `dispconn__Job` object.
 This is where all the magic happens!
+By the way, if you have custom fields, related objects, or notes that you need the field worker to be aware of then you're going to want to include this as markdown in the `description` field - please see the code comments for an example.
 Before performing the mapping, it is recommended that you create the following custom fields:

 #### On the `dispconn__Job` object:
 | Suggested Field Label | Field Name | Type | Description | Add to form? |